 Open letter to a person

 Recently there was on Edition F one looking open letter by reader Anne-Lu.
 I became aware of this Nina Kalmeyer via Facebook, The letter was addressed to the staff member of a - unfortunately not mentioned - company, in which the young woman had been made representations for a job.

 The application documents had apparently convinced that the applicant had been invited to the Assessment Center, had convinced here, too.
 In the last round only she and another male candidate were left, both had to give a presentation.

 This is how personnel selection in Germany is

 Women belong to the stove?

 The constellation is indeed good for intimidation, especially if the gentlemen at the table not even imagine.
 But the fat dog at this description is yet to come: The woman did not get the job, it was already suspected.
 Behind the scenes, she was told that she was too inflexible for an 40-hour job because of her two children.

-She had not even been interested in the fact that childcare was completely organized by day care and husband - they had simply opened the drawer in their heads and put the applicant into it.
+That the childcare was completely organized by daycare and husband, she had even not interested - they had opened the drawer in his head and put the applicant into it.
 Finished.
-The most glaring statement of the text but for me in a subordinate clause: "The catch is my children, the competitor would have one too, but that's where the woman is at home."
+But the most glaring statement of the text is for me in a subordinate clause: "The catch is my children.
+The competitor would also have one, but that's where the woman is at home. "

 Deep-seated prejudices in the mind